jstreifel-33/reading-notes/archive/css-intro.md

     body {color: hsla(89, 43%, 51%, 0.6);}
     ```

-Experiment with CSS colors, and check out color references like the one availale from [Adobe](https://color.adobe.com/create/color-wheel)
+Experiment with CSS colors, and check out color references like the one available from [Adobe](https://color.adobe.com/create/color-wheel)

 References:<br>
 [MDN What is CSS?](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)<br>